-Blinkered workshops to take place in Seattle
+Blinkered workshops in USA

 The play tells the story of Ryan, a young man dealing desperately with feelings of isolation, frustration and loneliness and his overwhelming thoughts of taking his own life.
 He is surrounded in some scenes by his family who initially have no idea how he is feeling.
 When he is alone in his room, speaking directly to the audience, he delivers a heart-breaking monologue of a young man on the brink.